cado-security/product-help/docs/cado/discovery-import/aws/run-command.md

 Use the Import Wizard to select an EC2 instance with the SSM agent installed.
 Choose **Run Command** as the action type, and you’ll see the script created earlier.
 Complete the import as usual.

 ![AWS EC2 Run Command - Selecting Saved Script](/img/aws-ec2-runcommand8.png)

+## How does the Run Command feature work?

+When you execute a saved script via Run Command, Cado leverages AWS Systems Manager (SSM) to remotely execute your script on the target EC2.

+1. **Preparation and Validation**
+   - **Platform Verification:** The process begins by verifying that the target instance is a Linux system.
+   - **Script Selection:** The command will either use a pre-saved script you have created from your Cado settings, or the script used to import through Cado Host.
+   - **Port Selection:** A specific port (by default, the SSM port 9999) is used to establish the port forwarding session between your local worker and the target instance.

+2. **Input File Handling**
+   - **Downloading the Input File:** If your script requires an input file (specified as an S3 URI or a designated Cado host URL), the file is first downloaded to a temporary location on the main Cado instance.
+   - **Transferring to the Instance:** Once the input file is available locally, it is transferred securely to the target EC2 instance over the SSM port forwarding session.

+3. **Command Execution on the EC2 Instance**
+   - **File Path Substitution:** The command is automatically updated so that the placeholders for the input and output files (`${INPUT}` and `${OUTPUT}`) point to the temporary file locations on the target instance - as per the examples above.
+   - **Remote Execution:** The command is then executed on the target instance via SSM.
+During execution, the script reads the transferred input file and writes its results to an output file on the instance.

+4. **Retrieving the Output File**
+   - **Downloading the Output File:** After the command has executed successfully, the system retrieves the output file from the instance using the same SSM port forwarding mechanism.
+   - **Uploading to S3:** Once the output file is securely transferred back to the controlling system, it is automatically uploaded to your designated Cado S3 bucket.

+5. **Cleanup**
+   - **Instance Cleanup:** To maintain a clean environment, temporary files on the target instance (such as the transferred output file) are removed after the successful upload to S3.
+Any process running on the port forwarding session is also terminated, determined by the port number used.